-Fevzi Yazıcı, a former designer for the shuttered daily Zaman, has been detained since July 2016 as part of Turkey’s sweeping purge after the failed attempted coup that year.
+Fevzi Yazıcı, a former designer for the now-shuttered daily Zaman, has been detained since July 2016 as part of Turkey’s sweeping purge after the failed attempted coup that year.
 In 2019, the Supreme Court revoked an earlier life sentence and ordered a retrial, at which Yazıcı was sentenced to 11 years and three months in prison.

 Istanbul’s Third Court of Penal Peace on August 4, 2016, ordered Yazıcı jailed pending trial on charges of being a follower of exiled preacher Fethullah Gülen, whom the Turkish government accuses of maintaining a terrorist organization and "parallel state structure" (FETÖ/PDY, by its Turkish acronym) and of masterminding the July 15, 2016, failed military coup.

 On February 16, 2018, an Istanbul court sentenced Yazıcı, alongside his co-defendants—the journalist Ahmet Altan and his brother Mehmet Altan, who is a columnist; Nazlı Ilıcak, a former columnist for Özgür Düşünce and a former TV host for the shuttered broadcaster Can Erzincan TV; Yakup Şimşek, the newspaper’s former advertising director—to life in prison without parole for “attempting, through violence and force, to disrupt and replace the order as recognized by Turkey’s Constitution,” according to news reports.

 On October 2, 2018, a local appeals court in Istanbul upheld the life sentences, according to reports.